slowernews/hamster-system/README.md

 - actionable notes are called [tasks](#actionable-notes-tasks); non-actionable notes are called [references](#non-actionable-notes-references).

+- your workflow consists of a colection of notes where each note is one plain text file (txt).

-- workflow management is made using a simplified version of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf)<sup id="refnote1"> [1](#footnote1)</sup> for  [Evernote](https://www.evernote.com/referral/Registration.action?sig=3ce24e3db69e37fbf772dab92921127b&uid=52016286)<sup id="refnote4"> [4](#footnote4)</sup> and a paper notebook.
-Main differences (check also [how does it look](#how-does-it-look)):
+- workflow management is loosely inspired on [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf)<sup id="refnote1"> [1](#footnote1)</sup> but using only plain text files on a cloud synced folder<sup id="refnote4"> [4](#footnote4)</sup> (edited with a text editor) and a paper notebook.
+Main structure (check also [how does it look](#how-does-it-look)):

-  - simplified Evernote notebook's structure:
+  - simplified folder's structure:

-           0.Inbox (temporary storage before deciding what to do with an item) 1.Tasks (to store all actionable notes)
+           0.Inbox (temporary storage before deciding what to do with an item)

+           1.Tasks (to store all actionable notes)
+             // Used on a paper notebook
+             0. Next (tasks to be done ASAP)

+             // Used on a cloud synced folder.
+             1. Soon (tasks in the queue to get done)
+             2. Someday (tasks to get done someday)
+             3. Calendar (tasks with a precise/deadline date or with a trigger/fuzzy date to get done)

            2.References (to store all non-actionable notes)

-  - simplified *.When* tags for actionable notes:

-           // Used on a paper notebook
-           0-Next (tasks to be done ASAP)

-           // Used on Evernote
-           1-Soon (tasks in the queue to get done) 2-Someday (tasks to get done someday)
-           3-Calendar (tasks with a precise/deadline date or with a trigger/fuzzy date to get done)

 ===
 ###Actionable notes (tasks):

 - actionable notes are called **tasks**.
-All tasks are tagged and managed in one Evernote notebook.
+All tasks are tagged and managed in one folder.

 - tasks should have a due date: **( )**